 You must, in consultation with and under the direct supervision of a member/s of the academic staff:

-(a.) carry out a program of research on an agreed topic approved by the faculty in the candidate's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the faculty
+(1.) carry out a program of research on an agreed topic approved by the faculty in the ' student's chosen discipline for a specified period, including attending and/or presenting at seminars and other related activities as indicated by the faculty